speakingofsneha/Deco3000-a3/readme.md

 # Reframe

-Reframe is a web application that converts student visual reports into into engaging case studies.
-Upload a PDF, review and edit the generated outline, and export your slides as PNG or SVG.
+Good case studies are a combination of narrative, information design and personality.
+But not everyone has the time, patience or skills to do all of that, especially after working on a gruelling project.
+Introducing Re-frame, an intelligent system that transforms student visual reports into meaningful case studies that reflect real thinking.

 ## Getting Started
 ### Prerequisites